dfdx/Boltzmann.jl/README.md

     X = ...  # data matrix, observations as columns, variables as rows model = GRBM(n_visibles, n_hiddens)
     fit(model, X, n_iter=10, n_gibbs=3, lr=0.1)
+    comps = components(model)    # matrix of learned components (on columns)

+`components()` returns learned weights as a columnar matrix.
+This, however, is a transpose of real weight matrix.
+To avoid overhead one can pass `transpose=false`:

-    model.weights[1:10, :]  # matrix of learned weights; unlike data matrix, learned components are on rows, not columns
+    comps = components(model, transpose=false)  # matrix of learned components (on rows)

+Both - dense and sparse matrices are now supported.